 It’s perfectly fine to have friends who have never experienced addiction and aren’t completely sober.
 However, you should consider where you are in your sobriety before you develop such friendships.
-If you feel you are in a strong place and have spoken to your sponsor or counselors about this issue, then spending occasional time with someone who drinks casually isn’t going to make you relapse.
+If you feel you are in a strong place and have spoken to your sponsor or counselors about this issue, then spending time with someone who drinks casually isn’t going to make you relapse.
 In any case, you must safeguard yourself by having set rules in place when hanging out with non-sober individuals.

 - Your companion is not allowed to get drunk.
-You should never keep friends or want to establish a friendship with anyone who isn’t going to respect your sobriety.
+You should never stay friends or want to establish a friendship with anyone who isn’t going to respect your sobriety.
 Again, you need to be vigilant about your recovery and know what type of behavior will affect you negatively.

-- Your friend doesn’t expect you to skip important appointments to hang out.
+- Your friend can't expect you to skip important appointments to hang out.
 You should never get in the habit of skipping an AA or NA meeting to go meet your friends — no matter how great the time sounds like it’s going to be.
 Your sobriety always comes first.
 Make sure you let your friends know the importance of meetings as well as your schedule of the days and times you go, so that plans can be made around the meetings.
 This way you won’t feel like you are missing out on a good time with your friends, and they won’t feel like you are ignoring them.